Otto DIY - build your own robot

 Otto's differences are in the assembled size (11cm x 7cm x12cm), cleaner integration of components and expressions.
 Using off the shelf and 3D printed parts, simple electronics connections (almost no welding required), and basic coding skills, you will be able to build your own cute Otto friend in as little as two hours!

-Otto is designed using Autodesk 123D Design software you can modify it for customization or further improvements!
+Otto is designed using Autodesk 123D Design software (now thinkercad) you can modify it for customization or further improvements!

 Gather all the off the shelf parts that you'll need for this assembly.